Encourage the kiddos to get active by utilizing 10-minute workouts and simplistic kid exercise activities!

 Consider trying an outdoor sidewalk chalk hopscotch game, the floor is lava for simple indoor fun, or play Simon Says with cardio activities such as jumping jacks or running in place.

-Whatever game you choose the end result will be the same.
+Whatever game you choose, the end result should be the same.

 The kids got up, they moved, they had fun.